Prominent Sudbury track coach found guilty of second sexual assault | CBC News

 What punishment Case will receive will be determined at a court hearing, that will begin to be scheduled on March 17.

+The two physical assaults—one charge of simple assault and one charge of assault causing bodily harm— are from 1988 after the couple was married.

+Kurke accepted the woman's account that Case pushed her through a glass door causing her to injure her hand and on two occasions locked her outside naked following an argument.

-Case was found guilty last week, along with his former sprinter Celine Loyer, of a different sexual assault from 2011.
+Case was found guilty last week, along with his former sprinter Celine Loyer, of a different sexual assault involving a different woman from 2011.

 A sentencing hearing for that conviction has yet to be scheduled.